 With Bradt's North York Moors and Yorkshire Wolds, discover what makes this area tick.
 The annual Tour de Yorkshire has helped to establish the region as a biking Mecca, while the Yorkshire Nature Triangle in the east is renowned for its birds and wildlife, from adders to barn owls, otters to dolphins.
+Wildlife lovers will also find details of whale-watching tours.
 Included in the guide is information on the 10 long-distance paths which cross the area, plus tips on the sandy beaches and rocky coves that make this an ideal family destination.
-Local food and drink, from seafood to meats, cheeses and breweries, is covered, as are details of whale-watching tours.
+Local food and drink, from seafood to meats, cheeses and breweries, is covered, too.

-Also included are details of festivals, steam train journeys as featured in the Harry Potter films, the Georgian opulence of Castle Howard as featured in Brideshead Revisited, sea-bird colonies along the Heritage Coast, the only colony of gannets in England, at Bempton Cliffs, and the tallest standing stone in Britain.
-Written in an entertaining style combining personal narrative with authoritative information, Bradt's North York Moor and Yorkshire Wolds has all the most up-to-date information you could need for a successful visit.
+Also included are details of festivals, steam train journeys as featured in the Harry Potter films, the Georgian opulence of Castle Howard as featured in Brideshead Revisited, sea-bird colonies along the Heritage Coast, the only mainland colony of gannets in England at Bempton Cliffs, and the tallest standing stone in Britain.
+Written in an entertaining style combining personal narrative with authoritative information, Bradt's North York Moors and Yorkshire Wolds has all the most up-to-date information you could need for a successful visit.

 About the author

 Press reviews'Eye-opening and wonderful' The Sunday Times Magazine

 'With a rich level of local detail, these guides get under the skin of Britain's most relaxing spots.'
 Wanderlust Magazine

 The North York Moors National Park, Savouring the tastes of North Yorkshire, How this book is arranged, Car-free travel

 1 The Cleveland & Hambleton Hills